-The time frame for One-Stop voting is the third Thursday before an election through the Saturday before an election.
-The shifts for One-Stop voting are anywhere from 7-9 hours depending on the election.
+The time frame for early voting is the third Thursday before an election through the Saturday before an election.
+The shifts for early voting are anywhere from 7 to 9 hours depending on the election.

 Student Election Assistants serve at polling places on Election Day and facilitate the voting process.

-• Earn at least $200 for attending the mandatory training session and working election day.
+- Earn at least $180 for attending the mandatory training session and working on election day

 - Be a United States Citizen

 - Be at least 17 years old by Election Day

 - Be a resident of Brunswick County